baodrate/snap-sync/README.md

 to be sent.

 ### With UUID specified and no confirmations

+This is essentially what the systemd service does.

     # snap-sync --UUID 7360922b-c916-4d9f-a670-67fe0b91143c --noconfirm
     You selected the disk with UUID 7360922b-c916-4d9f-a670-67fe0b91143c.